 On the Alice Springs to Uluru drive you’ll spot Atila/Mt Conner – also called Fooluru because it looks remarkably like Uluru!
 Its flat top distinguishes it from Uluru.

-One of the highlights of this trip, UNESCO World Heritage Listed Uluru-Kata Tjuta National Park deserves at least two to three nights of your itinerary.
+One of the highlights of this trip, UNESCO World Heritage Listed Uluru-Kata Tjuta National Park deserves at least two nights of your itinerary.

 One of the most recognisable natural attractions in the world, Uluru is remarkable, towering 348 metres above the Earth’s surface.
 What’s fascinating is that there’s more than 2.5 kilometres of Uluru actually beneath the surface!
 This stunning monolith changes colour throughout the day, and you’ll never forget your first time seeing Uluru.